shuhaowu/awesome-statusmsg/README.md

 if you want to submit a pull request, please modify the .coffee file.
 Source should be fairly self explanatory.

-Feel free to add stuff into the .css
+Feel free to add stuff into the .css.

 Documentations
 --------------